UMinho-Netedge/oauth-server/README.md

 ## Features

 #### Uses a MongoDB database to save the information about registered clients and active tokens in the system.
+#### Uses JSON Schemma to verify authorization scopes of the clients.

 #### Endpoint: